-D. An exercise test that requires a student to demonstrate competency in combat shooting principles and tactics using a handgun, while wearing body armor and duty equipment under low light/night time conditions (for outdoor ranges testing must be done during the hours of darkness as defined in Vehicle Code Section 280) on a combat course of fire.
+B. An exercise test that requires a student to demonstrate competency in combat shooting principles and tactics using a handgun, while wearing body armor and duty equipment under low light/night time conditions (for outdoor ranges testing must be done during the hours of darkness as defined in Vehicle Code Section 280) on a combat course of fire.

 The course of fire must simulate the physical and mental stress that would be most nearly created by actual field combat situations.
-The test will minimally include threat assessment, multiple targets, left and right handed shooting positions, multiple shooting positions, and the use of cover and concealment.
+The test will minimally include threat assessment, multiple targets, left and right shooting positions using cover and concealment, and multiple shooting positions.